martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 The first method I use is called classification and regression trees, or CART.
 This method builds what is called a tree by splitting on the values of the independent variables.
 To predict the outcome for a new observation or case, you can follow the splits in the tree and at the end, you predict the most frequent outcome in the training set that followed the same path.

-Some advantages of CART are that it does not assume a linear model, like logistic regression or linear regression, and it's a very interpretable model.
+Some advantages of CART are that it does not assume a linear model, like linear or log regression, and it's a very interpretable model.

 **NBA**

-I made training and test data sets with variables like DeltaTotalAssists, DeltaFieldGoalPercentage, DeltaTurnovers, DeltaOffensiveRebounds, etc. I will create a CART model to predict blowout games by looking at the differentials from basketball game stats.
+I made training and test data sets with variables like DeltaTotalAssists, DeltaFieldGoalPercentage, DeltaTurnovers, DeltaOffensiveRebounds, etc. I will create a CART model to predict blowout games by looking at the differentials from these and other basketball game stats.

-Each node shows
+Each node (or leaf) shows:

 > the predicted outcome (blowout = 1 or not a blowout = 0)

 > the predicted probability of a blowout

 > the percentage of observations in the node

-A CART tree is a series of decision rules which attempt to predict an outcome.

 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/NBA_blowouts_tree.png" alt="alt text" width="640" height="427">